rsdoiel/mkpage/README.md

-This is prototypical at this stage...
+This is experimental..., things are sure change

 # mkpage